 Cranberry Juice: Dark juices contain nutrients, but they can make your teeth yellow.
 Cranberry juice, in particular, often contains high amounts of sugar to offset the bitterness of the fruit.

-If you do choose to drink any of these beverages, use a straw and/or rinse your mouth with water afterwards.
+If you do choose to drink any of these beverages, use a straw and/or rinse your mouth with water afterward.

 Learn more about the things that stain teeth